drobosky-create/apple-bites-v1/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Focus on actions and progress rather than repetitive phrases.
 Perform periodic audits for project cleanup rather than extensive organizational work.

-Development Priority: Always check Argon Dashboard folder first for any files, templates, or assets.
-Use Argon components, styles, and logic as the primary source.
-Only look elsewhere if Argon folder doesn't contain a relevant match.
+Development Priority: Always prioritize Material Dashboard (MD) components and pre-built pages from the TeamTrack repository (https://github.com/drobosky-create/TeamTrack) for consistency and efficiency.
+Use TeamTrack components, styles, and logic as the primary source for M&A platform development.
+This ensures architectural alignment with the broader ecosystem vision.

 ## System Architecture